 Swedish statement at the UNSC Briefing on the Middle East (Syria)

-National statement delivered by Ambassador Carl Skau on behalf of Sweden at the United Nations Security Council Briefing on the situation in Syria, 27 March 2018, New York.
+National statement delivered by Ambassador Carl Skau on behalf of Sweden at the United Nations Security Council Briefing on the Middle East (Syria), 4 April 2018, New York.

 And let me thank Mr. Markram for his briefing today.

 As other speakers before me have pointed out, today marks the one year anniversary of the sarin attack in Khan Sheikhoun, which has been attributed by the Joint Investigative Mechanism to the Syrian regime.
 This was a repugnant attack, with a large number of civilian casualties.
 Today, the failure to agree on a new independent and impartial attributive mechanism for chemical weapons use in Syria casts a particularly dark shadow over the Council.